Can I persuade you to watch a movie about beekeeping in Macedonia?

-Then in a remarkable turn of events, Hatizde ingratiates herself to the family, becoming especially close to their seven children.
-The peace between them is threatened when the family patriarch decides to enter the honey business himself, a decision that will have disastrous consequences for both his family and for Hatizde herself.
+Then in a remarkable turn of events, Hatidze ingratiates herself to the family, becoming especially close to their seven children.
+The peace between them is threatened when the family patriarch decides to enter the honey business himself, a decision that will have disastrous consequences for both his family and for Hatidze herself.

 — HONEYLAND (@HoneylandDoc) October 23, 2019

-There are many images in “Honeyland” that will continue to linger in your mind long after it’s over, yet there is one brief moment near the end that speaks so much about the main character and themes.
-It’s the image of a tortoise that has fallen in a hole in a ground.
-It struggles, but can’t get out of its trap until Hatizde picks it up.
+There are many images in “Honeyland” that will continue to linger in your mind long after it’s over, yet there is one brief moment near the end that speaks so much about its subject and that I found particularly unforgettable.
+It is the image of a tortoise that has fallen into a hole in the ground.
+It struggles, but can’t get out of its trap until Hatidze hurries over to pick it up.
 The tortoise then just ambles on its way.

-On the one hand, it illustrates perfectly the compassion of its main character, but it also serves as a metaphor for people who live alone, trying day after day to climb out of their pits just so they can continue down their own path.
+On the one hand, it illustrates perfectly the compassion of its main character, but it also serves as a metaphor for many people who live alone, trying day after day to climb out of their own pits just so they can continue down their path.